QulinaryOrg/currently-viewing-app/README.md

 1. Ensure you have internet with a good speed.
 The whole process and application will not work without internet.

-2. you have installed the latest version of node in your system.
+2. You have installed the latest version of node in your system.
 If you have not kindly download and install it from here : https://nodejs.org/en/

-3. you have installed git in your system.
-Install from here https://git-scm.com/downloads if you have not
+3. You have installed git in your system.
+Install from here https://git-scm.com/downloads if you have not.